ppy/osu-wiki/wiki/Help_Centre/en.md

 Check the [osu! server status page](https://status.ppy.sh/) to see if there are any ongoing issues with the servers.

-**This can also happen if you are using a shared internet connection, a proxy, or VPN.**
+**This can also happen if you are using a shared Internet connection, a proxy, or VPN.**

 Try using another proxy or VPN provider.
 But if all else fails, send in a support ticket via email to [accounts@ppy.sh](mailto:accounts@ppy.sh).